Capacity Limits of Diffusion-Based Molecular Timing Channels: First Arrival and Average Receivers

 The average receiver applies decoding based on the average arrival times during each channel use.
 This is equivalent to decoding based on the output of the following channel:

-To derive the asymptotic bounds on the achievable information rates, we formally define the {\em truncated \levy distribution}, i.e., the distribution of $T_n$ given $T_n<\tau_n$, and its corresponding first and second moments. \begin{definition}[Truncated \levy Distribution] Let $X$ be a truncated \levy distribution with parameters $0<c<\infty$ and $0<\tau<\infty$.
+To derive the asymptotic bounds on the capacity of this channel, as a function of system parameters, we formally define the {\em truncated \levy distribution}, i.e., the distribution of $T_n$ given $T_n<\tau_n$, and its corresponding first and second moments. \begin{definition}[Truncated \levy Distribution] Let $X$ be a truncated \levy distribution with parameters $0<c<\infty$ and $0<\tau<\infty$.
 Then the PDF of $X$ is given by:

 and the first and second moments of $X$ are given by:\footnote{These moments were calculated using {\tt Mathematica}.}

 \end{definition} The variance of a truncated \levy RV can be calculated using its first and the second moments.
 Note that although the mean and the variance of a \levy RV is infinite, the mean and the variance of a truncated \levy RV are finite.